How to address an envelope

 1. Add the sender’s return address on the envelope

 You’ll typically write, type or add a label with the sender’s return address in the top left corner of the envelope.
-This may have your information or the information for someone you’re helping to send the envelope.
+This may have your information or the information for someone you’re helping send the envelope.

 Here’s the order in which you’ll add the sender’s information, line by line:

-- Full name
+Full name

-- Business or organization’s name, if applicable
+Business’s or organization’s name, if applicable

-- Street address or P.O.
-Box number, including apartment or condo number, if applicable
+Street address or P.O.
+Box number, including apartment or condo number if applicable

-- City, state and zip code
+City, state and ZIP code

 2. Add the recipient’s mailing address